The Benefits of Cycling For Runners: How To Use Your Bike To Run Better

 benefits of cycling for runners

-“I’ve found 2 main places that cycling fits in super well for running or marathon training:
+“I’ve found two main places that cycling fits in super well for running or marathon training:

 • Brick training or Tired Leg training

-The way in which to do this is to get on a stationary trainer or a flat consistent road, and pedal at a very high cadence (95+ RPM), but at a resistance that allows you to move that quickly in a Z1 (maybe Z2) heart rate.
+The way to do this is to get on a stationary bike or cycle on a mountain or road bike on a flat consistent road, and pedal at a very high cadence (95+ RPM) and at a resistance that allows you to move that quickly in a Z1 (maybe Z2) heart rate.

 In such an activity, you’ll utilize fast-twitch muscle fibers to move quickly, but not overload the main musculature of the legs.
 The rapid movement, done over 30 minutes or longer, helps slowly move that static lactic acid out of the legs without taxing them significantly.